schlangens/scottschlangen.com/content/cv.md

 ### MIE Medical Information Engineering

-**DevOps Engineer**
+**Security Systems Engineer**

-- Established a solid foundation for success by managing infrastructure through code with Terraform and Ansible, streamlining processes and reducing manual intervention.
+- Established a solid foundation for success by managing infrastructure through code with Terraform and Ansible, streamlining processes, and reducing manual intervention.
 - Demonstrated leadership by implementing and enforcing IAM policies to safeguard critical resources, ensuring compliance and security best practices.
-- Enhanced application security by integrating automated testing within the development pipeline, mitigating vulnerabilities early in the process.
+- Enhanced application security by integrating automated testing within the development pipeline, mitigating vulnerabilities early.
 - Managed sensitive data with HashiCorp Vault, ensuring secure access and compliance with industry standards.

 ### eVideon by Vibe Health

-**Systems Engineer**
+**Cloud/Systems Engineer**

 - Maximized productivity by building out infrastructure in AWS, ensuring a scalable and reliable environment for operations.
 - Played a key role in the ISO-27001 implementation, aligning security practices with international standards.